Qualys-Public/AWS_Cloud_Agent_Bootstrap/README.md

 ## Lambda:
  1. Create a Lambda function named Invoke-QCA and copy the contents from the file.
 It does following tasks:

-  i)	Checks Whether the SSM agent is installed on the instance and has the instance assigned instance profile for SSM to run.
+* Checks Whether the SSM agent is installed on the instance and has the instance assigned instance profile for SSM to run.

-  ii)	Builds the commands and send it to Run command via an API.
+* Builds the commands and send it to Run command via an API.
 It populates the parameters ie ActivationID, CustomerID, AgentLocationWindows, AgentLocationDebian, AgentLocationRPM.
 Agents will be stored at S3 Bucket.
 Note: don’t FORGET to change the Input parameters titled “REPLACE_ME”.

 ![Image](parameters.png?raw=true)